benjamin-asr/benjamin-asr.github.io/docs/Advanced-Engine-Settings.md

-Benjamin is configurable via `conf` file next to application.
+Benjamin is configurable via the `BaTool.conf` file next to the application.
 It has 4 main sections to configure:

-## Model Section:
-This section defines the location of model files.
-The addresses are relative to where application exists.

-    ; Model path
-    [model]
-    fst = "Model/HCLG.fst"
-    mdl = "Model/final.oalimdl"
-    word = "Model/words.txt"
-    cmvn = "Model/global_cmvn.stats"

 ## Decoder Section:
 Engine related decoder settings.